Today, I’ll explain exactly how to create the effect of a floating person in your photo.

 How to Edit Levitation Photography

-Alright, time to create the magical levitation.
+Alright, it’s time to create the magical levitation.
 We’re going to combine both photos and create one.
 With Photoshop, it’s easier than you think.

 Before you start, make sure both images are color corrected for the best results.
 Sometimes, the light and color of the light change slightly.
 You need to correct this first in either Lightroom or Photoshop.